-LiveFeed allows you to stream the mic input to a virtual deck.
+LiveFeed allows you to stream any of the standard record sources (left deck, right deck or aux in) to a virtual deck.
 You can then instantly play the recording back just like a normal audio file - you can scratch it, speed it up, slow it down, set loops and set cue points.